andikrueger/AzureCP/Register-App-In-AAD.md

 ## Register the application for AzureCP in your Azure Active Directory tenant

-An application must be registered in Azure AD to allow AzureCP to make queries in your tenant:
+AzureCP needs an application in your Azure AD tenant to be allowed to query it.
+Follow the steps below to create it with the required settings:

 - Sign-in to your [Azure Active Directory tenant](https://aad.portal.azure.com/)
 - Go to "App Registrations" > "New registration" > Type the following information: